-Unconsciousness occurs when a person is suddenly unable to respond to stimuli and appears to be asleep.
-A person may be unconscious for a few seconds (as is the case with fainting) or for longer periods of time.
+Unconsciousness is when a person suddenly becomes unable to respond to stimuli and appears to be asleep.
+A person may be unconscious for a few seconds (fainting) or for longer periods of time.

-People who become unconscious do not respond to loud sounds or shaking.
+People who become unconscious don’t respond to loud sounds or shaking.
 They may even stop breathing or their pulse may become faint.
 This calls for immediate emergency attention.
-The sooner the person receives emergency first aid, the better his or her outlook will be.
+The sooner the person receives emergency first aid, the better their outlook will be.